cakedbake2/vincent-ai/README.md

 	...
 ]
 ```
-- The bot will completely ignore blacklisted entities.
+- The bot will completely ignore messages from blacklisted contexts.
 - Note: You need to enable Developer Mode in your Discord client to be able to copy the IDs:
 1. Go into User Settings by clicking the cog next to your profile.
 2. Go into App Settings > Advanced and enable Developer Mode.
-- Refer to section [Environment variables] to learn more.

 # Known issue
 ```